zikunz/tp/docs/UserGuide.md

 Expected Output:
 ![exit](https://user-images.githubusercontent.com/60378963/114327349-3b157500-9b6b-11eb-99ae-07b62bf80de0.png)

 ## 3. FAQ

+**Q1**: easyLog keeps having a "bad init? error message despite the fact that I firsy use it.
+> Please check and ensure that easyLog has the write permissions in the folder.

+**Q2**: Do I lose all my data after exiting easyLog?
+> No, all relevent records are saved upon `exit` command.

-**Q1**: I do not seem to be able to add an item.
+**Q3**: I do not seem to be able to add an item.
 Why is this so?

 > There could be many possibilities which can result in you not being able to add an item.
 We advise you to follow
 > the below steps when intending to add an item. <br/>
 >
 > Please note that you need to specify the description of the item.
 For instance, you can do this
-> by typing `orders add n/Competitive Programming 4: The Lower Bound of Programming Contests in the 2020s`. <br/>
+> by typing `orders add Competitive Programming 4`. <br/>
 >
-> After that, input the **price per item** *(unit price)*.
+> After that, input the **price per item** *(unit price)* and item stock.
 Please note that the unit price is either zero (free item) or
-> a positive number smaller or equal to 1000000000 (the system currently accepts a unit price not more than
+> a positive number smaller or equal to 1000000000 while item stock is a positive number smaller or equal to 1000000000.
-> SG$1,000,000,000).
-For example, you can enter `p/100` for the item price field. <br/>
+> For example, you can enter `20 100`. <br/>
->
-> Lastly, please provide number of items to be added, also known as stock.
-(TO BE REVISED)

-**Q2**: I do not seem to be able to add an order.
+**Q4**: I do not seem to be able to add an order.
 Why is this so?

 > There could be many possibilities which can result in you not being able to add an order.
 We advise you to follow
 > the below steps when intending to add an order. <br/>
 >
 > Please note that you need to specify a customer's name as he or she is the one whom the order of interest will be
 > sent to.
-For instance, you can do this by typing `orders add n/Alice`. <br/>
+For instance, you can do this by typing `orders add Alice`. <br/>
 >
-> After that, input the item number found in the item list (if unsure, simply type `items list` to check).
-Please
+> After that, input the item number found in the item list (if unsure, simply type `items list` to check) and the quantity.
-> separate each item number by exactly one empty space (i.e., ` `).
-Do not attempt to enter an item number
-> which does not exist in the item list or belongs to another order.
-For example, you could type `1 2`, provided
+> For example, you could type `1 2`.
-> the first and second items exist in the item list and are not added to other orders.

-**Q3**: I am scared that I input any command which I do not intend to execute.
+**Q5**: I am scared that I input any command which I do not intend to execute.
 Is there a way to revert changes in the system?

 > If you input any invalid command (e.g., an unrecognized command or a clearing command for the item list when the list